daiplusplus/TeslaTags/README.md

   * A: UTF-8 seems to work fine.
 * Q: ID3v1 does not define text encoding, should try ASCII, UTF-8, UTF-16LE, UTF-16BE and see what happens.
 (Would UTF-16BE be different on ARM vs x86 MCUs?)
 * Q: How does it handle leading invisible Unicode whitespace?
 Does it do a Trim()?
-  * Leading whitespace (including zero-width whitespace) is not rendered and does not affect track collation order (i.e. the Tesla software performs Unicode collation, not "dump" binary sorting).
+  * Leading whitespace (including zero-width whitespace) is not rendered and does not affect track collation order (i.e. the Tesla software performs Unicode collation, not "dumb" binary sorting).
 Certain zero-width whitespace characters are rendered with a "missing character" glypth and rendered as an overlay on top of other characters.

 ## Recommended MP3 tools